seL4/seL4/CAVEATS.md

   - Platforms: `hifive`
 - x64: without VT-x and VT-d, with FPU, no fast path
   - Platforms: `pc99`
+- RISC-V MCS: 64-bit only, no FPU, no fast path, MCS configuration
+  - Platforms: `hifive`

 This proof covers the functional behaviour of the C code of the kernel.
 It does not cover machine code, compiler, linker, boot code, cache or TLB management.